Reserve Growth Simulator

 Burns, Emissions & Supply

 Platform fees buy RSR on the open market and burn it permanently.
-Locked tokens unlock over time.
+Token unlocks have currently stopped in real life, so emissions default to $0 - but you can change this in the sidebar to model what happens if they resume.
 The net effect determines whether circulating supply shrinks or grows.

 Net supply change